EnchLolz/UIUCTF-2024/OSINT/Hip WIth the Youth.md

 ![Instragram Search for LISA](/images/HipWithTheYouthLISA_IG_search.png)
 ![LISA's Instragram account](/images/HipWithTheYouthLISA_IG_account.png)

-After looking through the posts, there was nothing of interest so we move onto the Threads account that was linked.
+After looking through the posts, there was nothing of interest so we move onto the Threads account that is linked.

 ![LISA's Threads account](/images/HipWithTheYouthLISA_Threads_account.png)